-If any of the below are occurring contact us IMMEDIATELY so we can direct you to your nearest open practice.
+If any of the below apply to your pet, contact us IMMEDIATELY so we can direct you to your nearest available practice.

 Can I bring my pet in for an INITIAL VACCINATION COURSE?

-Can I bring my pet in for its ANNUAL VACCINATION BOOSTER?
+Can I bring my pet in for their ANNUAL VACCINATION BOOSTER?

-Can I bring in my pet my for a HEALTH CHECK?
+Can I bring in my pet for a HEALTH CHECK?

 Not at this moment in time because this is not deemed critical.
 However, depending on availability, we may be able to conduct a health check via a video or telephone consultation.
-Please ask the practice for further information.
+Please contact us for further information.

 Can I bring my pet in for NAIL CLIPS?
 Or to have their ANAL GLANDS expressed?

-This should be postponed if you your pet is not in any danger of feeling discomfort.
-If you are uncertain whether this is the case please arrange a video consultation or telephone consultation with the vet or the nurse.
+This should be postponed if your pet is not in any danger of feeling discomfort.
+If you are uncertain whether this is the case, please arrange a video or telephone consultation with the vet or nurse.